nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Bookmarking a Company**:
     - Use `bookmark INDEX` to mark a company as bookmarked.
     - **Expected Result**: Company appears in the bookmarked list.
-    - **Edge Case**: Attempting to bookmark an already bookmarked company should display a notification.
+    - **Edge Case**: Attempting to bookmark an already bookmarked company should display a message informing users that the company is already bookmarked.

 2. **Finding Companies**:
-    - Use `find TAG/NAME` to search.
+    - Use `find NAME` or `find TAG` to search.
     - **Expected Result**: Only companies matching the search criteria are displayed.
     - **Edge Case**: Searching for non-existent terms should display a "There is no company that suits your keyword!" message.
 ---